Petty cash: What is it, and how do you manage it?

 First things first, balance the books by counting how much money is left in your petty cash tin.
 Calculate the withdrawn amount by simply subtracting what’s left from the starting balance.

 Determine the sum of all of the receipts from purchases made in the current accounting period.
-This should be the exact same figure as the withdrawn amount.
+This should be the exact same figure as the amount withdrawn.
 If not, it looks like you might need to get the magnifying glass out and do some investigating.

-It’s easy to jump to conclusions, but a discrepancy might simply be down to human error (it happens!).
-Double-check the maths and the receipts before moving into more suspicious reasons for missing petty cash.
+It’s easy to jump to conclusions, but a discrepancy might simply be down to human error – it happens to the best of us.
+Double-check the maths and the receipts before moving on to more suspicious reasons for missing petty cash.

-How to record a cash purchase without a receipt
+Recording a petty cash purchase without a receipt

 Depending on where your business is based, there are different rules.
 For example, in the US the IRS requires all purchases over $75 to come with a receipt to be accepted as a deductible expense.